 |Fort Frederick||--||0.7 mi.
 Southeast of Central Saint George's|

 |Westerhall Rum Distillery||(473) 443-5477||5.1 mi.
 East of Central Saint George's|

-A common landmark for vacationers is.
-It is found in Bamboo, 4.2 mi.
+One popular destination is.
+It is situated in True Blue Bay, 4.2 mi.
 South-Southwest of central Saint George's.
 Located in on St. George's University, the memorial is in honor of the 19 American soldiers who died during Operation Urgent Fury.

-Other types of landmarks close to Saint George's can be seen right below.
+Some of the other kinds of landmarks close to Saint George's can be seen below.